Nathin-Dolphin/OOP-Repository/README.md

 	## Version 2.0 Features:
 		Print more information about each pokemon
-		Print the output to the frame instead of the terminal Use threading while reading the many json files Implement option to search by evolution
+		(Implemented) - Print the output to the frame instead of the terminal Use threading while reading the many json files Implement option to search by evolution
 		Implement method to automatically find and download the needed json files via URLs